Management guru Dr. Peter Drucker said:

 The interpretation of the Net Profit Margin should also consider the industry and market context.
 Some industries naturally have higher operating costs, which can influence the margin rate.

 If your business is growing you need to know the structure of such growth.
 For example, your actual revenues are 500k USD while last year’s revenues were 400k USD, so total growth is 100k USD.
 Let’s assume you have four different service lines, the crucial indicator of each service line’s performance is how much each service line contributes to the growth.

 10. Cost of Salaries Share

 This is a typical structure analysis ratio.
 Such ratio numbers allow you to control a share of specific costs in the total budget (revenues)

-Salaries cost share is an important KPI for the professional service industry metrics and indicate how much $ you need to spend on salaries in order to achieve one $ of sales.
-Besides these KPIs, a very important metric is also the cost hourly rate.
+Salaries cost share is an important KPI for the professional service industry metrics and indicates how much $ you need to spend on salaries in order to achieve one $ of sales.
+Besides these KPIs, a very important metric is also the hourly cost rate.

 11. Return of Investment (ROI)